saularraffi/Tech-Interview-Notes/README.md

     # [[2, 1, 3], [2, 1, 3]]
     ```
     - You can see that, because the same array was being manipulated throughout the function calls, the output subarrays are all the same

+- The last algorithm (with copying) is not space efficient, as a new array is being created with each function call.
+Instead of copying the array into each function call, you can just use the same array reference throughout and just pop off the last element before returning from the array
+    ```python
+    def getAllTreePaths(root):
+        ...

+    def getAllTreePathsHelper(root, runningPath, finalPaths):
+        if root is None:
+            return

+        runningPath.append(root.val)

+        if root.left is None and root.right is None:
+            # we still need to append a copy of the array, otherwise all arrays in finalPath will be referencing the same array --> runningPath.pop() at the end of each function call will affect each array in finalPaths
+            finalPaths.append(runningPath[:])

+        getAllTreePathsHelper(root.left, runningPath, finalPaths)
+        getAllTreePathsHelper(root.right, runningPath, finalPaths)
+        # once we are done with this node, pop it from the running path so that we can start exploring the parent's right branch
+        runningPath.pop()
+    ```

 - You can embed a function definition within another function definition
     - This algorithm returns a unique list of all duplicate values within a Binary Tree